learning-web/learning-web.github.io/_pages/open_tribes_beta.md

 - [ ] Create a website with all basic functionally working.
 - [ ] Organize and work through the first three projects.
+- [ ] Summarize learnings from first projects as case studies.
 - [ ] Go trough resources like [this](http://www.communitybuildingguide.com/) and [this](https://medium.com/@yegg/the-bullseye-framework-for-getting-traction-ef49d05bfd7e) and develop some plan on how to acquire the first 100 users.

 ## Participate